 Rare white sea turtle a bright spot

 Nimbus was brought to the Aquarium for care on Aug.
 11, 2010, weak and smaller than the average loggerhead hatchling. it turned up when a hatched-out Pine Knoll Shores nest was excavated for baby turtles left behind.
-Hampered by a cleft palate, it had to be coaxed into eating.
-It lagged behind in growth, also, but appears to be catching up with other hatchlings of the same age.
+Hampered by a cleft palate, it had to be coaxed into eating and lagged behind other hatchlings in its growth rate initially.
+Nimbus also has some vision impairment.
+But in spite of all that, Nimbus appears to be thriving as it approaches its third birthday.

 A genetic deviation similar to albinism causes Nimbus’ unusual coloring.
 As the turtle has grown, its nearly white skin and shell have acquired a golden tinge in places.
 The carapace near the tail has turned slightly darker, though still remaining much lighter than normal coloring for a loggerhead.